Want Better Energy? Eat These Winter Fruits and Veggies

 Is Fruit Healthy?

-Some of you might be thinking, of course fruit is healthy!
-But others might look at a banana and only see what diet culture sees: sugar and carbs.
+You may be thinking, of course, fruit is healthy!
+But others look at a banana and only see sugar and carbs.
 Fearing fruit is just another example of how diet culture impacts our ability to make perfectly nutritious and wholesome choices for our bodies.
-The truth is, fruit is healthy.
-Mother Nature knows what she’s doing.
-When we strip away all the convoluted messages, confusing studies, and set aside our tendencies to overanalyze everything, we realize that what comes from our natural world is here to help, sustain, and satiate us.
-That includes juicy pears, crisp apples, and sweet dates!
-Ultimately, it’s other kinds of sugar, like refined cane sugar and artificial sweeteners that can cause inflammation and other chronic diseases.
-And while not all sugar is created equal, the goal is not to restrict or feel deprived.
+When we strip away all the convoluted messages, and confusing studies, and set aside our tendencies to overanalyze everything, we realize that what comes from our natural world is here to sustain and satiate us.
+That includes juicy pears, crisp apples, and sweet dates.

 Fruit contains two types of sugar: fructose and glucose.
-The proportions of each vary, but most fruits are about half glucose and half fructose.
-Most fruits have 5-6 grams of fructose (some only have 3-4 grams), which is a small amount.
-In excess, fructose can be toxic to the liver, but I’m talking about large, substantial quantities of fructose.
-When you eat 3-6 grams of fructose at a time, the intestines will actually neutralize it and the fructose never makes its way to the liver.
-To put that into context, one medium orange has roughly six grams of fructose.
+Proportions vary, but most fruits have 5-6 grams of fructose (some only have 3-4 grams).
+In all reality, this is a small amount!
+In context, one medium orange has roughly six grams of fructose.
 Most vegetables contain fructose, too.
 However, many vegetables contain low levels of fructose—leafy greens, asparagus, mushrooms, celery, spinach, white potatoes, cucumbers, etc.

-Somewhere along the way, maybe you read that fructose in fruit causes everything from weight gain to fatty liver disease.
-When you’re sucked into the chronic dieting vortex, a food as nourishing as a vitamin C-packed apples can be overshadowed by its sugar content.
-While studies suggest that high fructose intake may increase the risk of non-alcoholic fatty liver disease, consider which type of fructose is being tested: Naturally-occurring fructose vs. processed fructose.
-When it comes to weight gain, diabetes, and fatty liver disease, the bigger culprits are high-fructose corn syrup (HFCS, a sweetener made from corn starch) and table sugar.
-Fruit isn’t the enemy.
+While studies suggest that high fructose intake may increase the risk of non-alcoholic fatty liver disease, it’s important to consider which type of fructose is being tested: naturally occurring fructose vs. processed fructose.
+When it comes to diabetes and fatty liver disease, the bigger culprits are high-fructose corn syrup (a sweetener made from corn starch) and table sugar.
+In other words, fruit isn’t the enemy!
 It’s only when fruit is consumed in large quantities—without anything to slow blood sugar (like protein and healthy fats)—that the liver receives a cascade of fructose.

 In the spirit of changing up your grocery basket—while keeping blood sugar in check—below are fruits and veggies to focus on in January: